Sulemoore/DevOps-Projects/README.md

-# DevOps-Projects
+# DevOps-Projects 📌

-This is a repository for my DevOps Projects journey.
+## This is a repository stores a collection of my DevOps Projects.